 Bleach is a highly potent agent used in cleaning, and while most people are smart enough to abide by the warning labels and avoid drinking it, sometimes people still wonder what would happen if they did.
+You don’t need to be a trained pharmacist to know that drinking it could be deadly, but that doesn’t mean some people haven’t tried!

 Despite being over 92% water, the active ingredient in bleach, sodium hypochlorite, is highly corrosive to organic tissue.
 While it comes diluted from the store, it can still be powerful enough to cause burns and skin irritation.
 When you get bleach on your hand, you can just wipe it off since it doesn't stay there for very long.
 But if you swallowed bleach, it would remain in the stomach for a while, and here in lies the problem.